EKG or Cardiographic Technician

 Step Three: Pass a Certification Examination (Timeline Varies)

 Certification is a voluntary step for EKG or cardiographic technicians, but it is highly recommended as it demonstrates to employers and patients that the technician has a high level of competency in this field.
-Details about the national certifications can be found in the licensing and certification section below.
+Details about the national certifications are in the licensing and certification section below.

 What Do EKG or Cardiographic Technicians Do?